Chapter Six · College Savings

 Do I need a 529 plan from my own state?

 No. You can open a 529 plan from any state.
-However, over 30 states offer a state income tax deduction or credit for contributions to their own state's plan.
-If your state offers this benefit, using your home state plan provides an immediate tax advantage on top of the federal tax-free growth.
+However over 30 states offer a state income tax deduction or credit for contributions to their own state's plan.
+If your state offers this, using your home state plan provides an immediate tax advantage on top of the federal tax-free growth.

 What happens to a 529 if my child does not go to college?

-You have several options: change the beneficiary to another qualifying family member (sibling, cousin, even yourself), use funds for qualified K-12 tuition (up to $10,000/year per state rules), roll up to $35,000 into a Roth IRA (SECURE 2.0), or take a non-qualified withdrawal (10% penalty on earnings).
+Several options: change the beneficiary to another qualifying family member (sibling, cousin, even yourself), use funds for qualified K-12 tuition (up to $10,000/year), roll up to $35,000 into a Roth IRA, or take a non-qualified withdrawal (10% penalty on earnings).
 The 529 never expires.

 Can I have both a 529 and a savings account for my child?

-Yes, and most financial advisors recommend this approach.
-Use the 529 for college savings (tax-free growth, favorable FAFSA treatment) and a savings account for general savings, financial literacy, and non-education goals.
-They serve different purposes and complement each other.
+Yes, and most financial advisors recommend this.
+Use the 529 for college savings (tax-free growth, favourable FAFSA) and a savings account for general savings, financial literacy, and non-education goals.
+They serve different purposes.

 Is a 529 or savings account better for FAFSA?

-Both parent-owned 529 plans and joint savings accounts are assessed at 5.64% on FAFSA.
-They are equivalent for financial aid purposes.
+Parent-owned 529 plans and joint savings accounts are both assessed at 5.64% on FAFSA.
+They are equivalent for aid purposes.
 Since 2024-2025, grandparent-owned 529 plans are not reported on FAFSA at all, making them the best option if grandparents are contributing.